bjfu-ai-institute/speaker-recognition-papers/README.md

 ## Introduction

 These are the slightly modified tensorflow/python implementation of recent speaker recognition papers.
 Please tell me if it is copyright infringement, I'll delete these paper as soon as I can.
+Our license only apply to our code these paper is not included.
 Thx.

 The file structure is as follows：
 ```
-|———src
+|———pyasv
 |
 |—————model (folder, contain the model)
 |